Huegoxaga/notes/python/django.md

-  newobject.save() # save change to the object that is already in the database modelObject.id # get the object id modelObject.pk # get the object primary key value modelObject.relatedModel_set.all() # return all assciated model of one model. modelObject.relatedModel_set.create(property1='value1', property2 = 'value2') # create a new related model of the model.
+  newobject.save() # save change to the object that is already in the database modelObject.id # get the object id modelObject.pk # get the object primary key value modelObject.manyToManyField.all() # return all related fields of a many-to-many fields. modelObject.relatedModel_set.all() # return all assciated model of one model. modelObject.relatedModel_set.create(property1='value1', property2 = 'value2') # create a new related model of the model.
+  ModelClass.objects.select_related('tableA','tableB').prefetch_related('tableC').all() # Join tables for future queries. select_related is used for tables with one to one relationship, prefetch_related is used for many-to-many relationships.
+  ModelClass.objects.values('field1', 'field2') # return list of dict for certain fields
   ```

 ### admin.py